 Meeting the minimum admissions requirements is not a guarantee of acceptance into the program.
 The MACP program has a competitive admissions process and only highly qualified applicants will be invited to campus for an interview.

 Clinical Training - MACP

-As a student pursuing the Master of Arts in Counseling Psychology (MACP), you also will have the opportunity to put the scientific theories and counseling skills learned in the classroom into practice with supervised clinical training at Bastyr Center for Natural Health.
+As a student pursuing the Master of Arts in Counseling Psychology (MACP), you will learn to put theories and skills into practice with supervised clinical training at Bastyr Center for Natural Health.

-This real-world experience prepares you to become a licensed mental health counselor (LMHC), with guidance through this process by experienced mental health professionals from Bastyr's clinical faculty.
+This real-world experience prepares you to become a licensed mental health counselor (LMHC), with guidance by experienced mental health professionals from Bastyr's clinical faculty.

-Your rotation at the Bastyr Center for Natural Health begins during the summer term of your first year in the program, when you will be given the opportunity to practice your basic counseling and assessment skills as you assist and support clients with mental health issues.
+Your rotation at the Bastyr Center for Natural Health begins during the summer term of your first year in the program.
+You will practice basic counseling and assessment skills as you assist clients with mental health issues.

 Diverse Patient Population

 With an average of 35,000 patient visits annually, Bastyr Center offers a valuable opportunity for you to interact with a culturally diverse client population.
 Through this clinical experience, you'll learn to recognize health conditions and support clients in dealing with multiple psychological disorders.